-- encouraging personal development through practical participation and performance in a range of sports and exercise activities - providing learners with a wider understanding and appreciation of health-related fitness, sports and exercise through the selection of optional specialist units - providing opportunities for pupils to develop a range of skills and techniques, personal qualities and attitudes essential for successful performance in working life - providing vocational experience for pupils interested in sports / leisure related careers - providing learners with the opportunity to enter employment in the sport and active leisure industry or to progress to other vocational qualifications such as the Edexcel BTEC Level 3 Nationals in Sport and Exercise Sciences

-When entering your choices onto the options form, please indicate your interest in this course by entering the full title found at the top of this page.

-GCSE FOOD PREPARATION AND NUTRITION

-EXAMINATION BOARD WJEC Edugas

-TEACHER IN CHARGE OF SUBJECT Mrs L de Gay Mrs J Watkins
+- encouraging personal development through practical participation and performance in a range of sports and exercise activities - providing learners with a wider understanding and appreciation of health-related fitness, sports and exercise through the study of specialist units - providing experience for pupils interested in sports / leisure related careers or to progress onto other higher level vocational qualifications in Sport and Exercise Sciences When entering your choices onto the options form, please indicate your interest in this course by entering the full title found at the top of this page.
+GCSE FOOD PREPARATION AND NUTRITION EXAMINATION BOARD WJEC Eduqas TEACHER IN CHARGE OF SUBJECT Mrs L de Gay Mrs J Watkins

-METHOD OF ASSESSMENT Food Investigation Assessment 15%

-Food Preparation Assessment 35% Written Examination 50%

-The WJEC Eduqas GCSE in Food Preparation and Nutrition equips learners with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
+METHOD OF ASSESSMENT Food Investigation Assessment 15% Food Preparation Assessment 35% Written Examination 50% COURSE DESCRIPTION The WJEC Eduqas GCSE in Food Preparation and Nutrition equips learners with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
 It encourages learners to cook, enables them to make informed decisions about food and nutrition and allows them to acquire knowledge in order to be able to feed themselves and others affordably and nutritiously, now and later in life.
 Areas of content:

-- 1. Food commodities (food groups)

-- 2. Principles of nutrition

-- 3. Diet and good health

-- 4. The science of food

-- 5. Where food comes from

-- 6. Cooking and food preparation

-Food Preparation and Nutrition learners will:

-Be able to demonstrate effective and safe cooking skills by planning, preparing and cooking a variety of food commodities whilst using different cooking techniques and equipment

-Develop knowledge and understanding of the functional properties and chemical characteristics of food as well as a sound knowledge of the nutritional content of food and drink

-Understand the relationship between diet, nutrition and health, including the physiological and psychological effects of poor diet and health

-Understand the economic, environmental, ethical and socio-cultural influences on food availability, production processes, diet and health choices

-Demonstrate knowledge and understanding of functional and nutritional properties, sensory qualities and microbiological food safety considerations when preparing, processing, storing, cooking and serving food

-Understand and explore a range of ingredients and processes from different culinary traditions (traditional British and international) to inspire new ideas or modify existing recipes.
+- 1. Food commodities (food groups) - 2.
+Principles of nutrition - 3.
+Diet and good health - 4.
+The science of food - 5.
+Where food comes from - 6.
+Cooking and food preparation Food Preparation and Nutrition learners will: - Be able to demonstrate effective and safe cooking skills by planning, preparing and cooking a variety of food commodities whilst using different cooking techniques and equipment. - Develop knowledge and understanding of the functional properties and chemical characteristics of food as well as a sound knowledge of the nutritional content of food and drink. - Understand the relationship between diet, nutrition and health, including the physiological and psychological effects of poor diet and health. - Understand the economic, environmental, ethical and socio-cultural influences on food availability, production processes, diet and health choices. - Demonstrate knowledge and understanding of functional and nutritional properties, sensory qualities and microbiological food safety considerations when preparing, processing, storing, cooking and serving food. - Understand and explore a range of ingredients and processes from different culinary traditions (traditional British and international) to inspire new ideas or modify existing recipes.
 Note:

 Pupils/Parents/Carers must consider the cost of ingredients for practical sessions which take place each week, and the planning and organisation needed in preparation for practical sessions.

-Pupils will be expected to complete written and practical assignments
+Pupils will be expected to complete written and practical assignments .